Army Law College

 Army Law College (ALC), Pune is a residential law college located at Kanhe, near Pune, Maharashtra, India.
 It was established in 2018 under the aegis of the Army Welfare Education Society (AWES).
 It is affiliated with the Savitribai Phule Pune University and approved by the Bar Council of India.
-The college offers a five-year integrated BBA LL.B. programme with an intake of 60 students through the Maharashtra Common Entrance Test (MAH-CET Law).
+The college offers a five-year integrated BA.LLB and BBA.LLB programme with an intake of 60 students through the Maharashtra Common Entrance Test (MAH-CET Law).

 History

 The Army Law College was inaugurated on 16 July 2018 by Lieutenant General D. R. Soni, then General Officer Commanding-in-Chief, Southern Command.
 It was established on land and buildings donated by the Radha Kaliandas Daryanani Charitable Trust at Kanhe, about 45 km from Pune.

 Campus

 The Kanhe campus is fully residential and has been developed in phases.
 In August 2021, a five-storey girls’ hostel with capacity for 165 students was inaugurated by Anita Nain, President of the Army Wives Welfare Association (AWWA).
 In December 2022, the Chanakya Academic Block and the Sai Auditorium with 450-seat capacity were inaugurated by Lt Gen A. K. Singh, Southern Army Commander.